ray-project/ray/doc/source/tune/api_docs/stoppers.rst

 Stopping mechanisms (tune.stopper)
 ==================================

-Apart from scheduling decisions like :ref:`ASHA <tune-scheduler-hyperband>`, where a number of trials are stopped if they perform subpar, Ray Tune offers abstractions to implement own stopping mechanisms.
+In addition to Trial Schedulers like :ref:`ASHA <tune-scheduler-hyperband>`, where a number of trials are stopped if they perform subpar, Ray Tune offers abstractions to implement own stopping mechanisms.
 For instance, you can specify to stop trials when they reached a plateau and the metric doesn't change anymore.